 The scope of this endeavour can be daunting to employers, particularly when the total number of staff is large.
 However, with appropriate systems in place, the processes of training, performance and attendance tracking can be streamlined.
 Protocols can likewise be formulated to help improve staff performance when needed and tackle issues that arise, as well helping to safeguard a business against the risk of disputes and claims from disgruntled staff, in the event of needing to exit an employee.

 A proactive approach to employee management can help with a happy and productive workplace, as well as reducing the potential costs that can be incurred when underperformance is poorly managed.
-HR Advise Me, part of the Loch Associates Group, can help employers to identify the common ways in which employees may underperform and the reasons behind them, as well as ensuring that your business has corresponding policies in place with which to respond.
+Loch HR, part of the Loch Associates Group, can help employers to identify the common ways in which employees may underperform and the reasons behind them, as well as ensuring that your business has corresponding policies in place with which to respond.
 This can help employers become prepared to deal effectively with a wide range of potential issues related to underperformance.

 Managing underperforming employees: common problems and solutions